What is Jemperli?

 Complications, including graft-versus-host-disease (GVHD), in people who have received a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic).
-These complications can be severe and can lead to death.
+These complications can be serious and can lead to death.
 These complications may happen if you underwent transplantation either before or after being treated with Jemperli.
-Your healthcare provider will monitor you for the following signs and symptoms: skin rash, liver inflammation, stomach-area (abdominal) pain, and diarrhea.
+Your healthcare provider will monitor you for these complications.

 Getting medical treatment right away may help keep these problems from becoming more serious.